Prince v. Massachusetts

 Prince v.
-Massachusetts, 321 U.S. 158 (1944), was a Supreme Court of the United States case which held that the government has broad authority to regulate the actions and treatment of children.
+Massachusetts, 321 U.S. 158 (1944), was a United States Supreme Court case which held that the government has broad authority to regulate the actions and treatment of children.
 Parental authority is not absolute and can be permissibly restricted if doing so is in the interests of a child's welfare.
 While children share many of the rights of adults, they face different potential harms from similar activities.

 Background

 A Jehovah's Witness woman named Sarah Prince was convicted of violating child labor laws.
 She was the guardian of a nine-year-old girl, Betty M. Simmons, whom she had brought into a downtown area to preach on the streets.
 The preaching involved distributing literature in exchange for voluntary contributions.
 The child labor laws that she was charged with violating stipulated that no boys under 12 and no girls under 18 were permitted to sell literature or other goods on public thoroughfares.

 There were three complaints filed against Prince: